ywssp/bot.wssp/README.md

 - Has music commands, with a song history
 - No API keys required (Except for the discord bot token)

+### `v13-sapphire-radio` branch info
+This branch contains a beta version of the bot that has a radio command.

+Do not use this branch unless you want to help test it.

+_The `radio` command will literally stop working when you run the `play` command.
+You can ony fix it when you restart the bot._

 ## Pre-requisites
 - Node.js 16.6.0 or higher, with Additional Tools for Node.js
 - A Discord bot account
 - - Create a Discord bot application [here](https://discord.com/developers/applications) (Instructions [here](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot))

 ## Usage